binarymist/BinaryMistBlog/content/talk/functional-meetup-2015-talk-0wn1ng-the-web.md

 tags = ["talk", "hacking", "cybersecurity", "holistic-info-sec-for-web-developers", "information-security", "infosec", "people-security", "physical-security", "security", "security-weaknesses", ]

 summary = """
-At Functional Christchurch, taking the perspective of the penetration tester hired in by the target to find the defects in their security defences before the cyber criminals do.
+At Functional Christchurch due to popular demand.
+Taking the perspective of the penetration tester hired in by the target to find the defects in their security defences before the cyber criminals do.
 """

 title = "Talk - 0wn1ng The Web"